AmitBalanse/AmitBalanse/README.md

 ### Hi there 👋
 ### I'm Amit Balanse
 ### A Data Science Enthusiastic
-### I have expertise in :- Python, SQL, MangoDb, Power BI, Tableau, Machine Learning, Deep learning, Flask API, AWS, Django
+### I have expertise in :- Python, SQL, MangoDb, Power BI, Tableau, Machine Learning
-### I'm currently learning :- Natural Language Processing (NLP)

 <!--
 **AmitBalanse/AmitBalanse** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.